heshamkhaledd/RTTL-Composer/README.md

 # RTTL-Composer

 ### Recreating Nokia's RTTL (Ring Tone Transfer Language) composer that takes from the user
-### musical notes writted in RTTL codes and generates an audio file playing them.
+### musical notes written in RTTL codes and generates an audio file playing them.

 ## Routine

-The user enteres a string of musical notes, this string is then taken and gets processed to extract the required information from it.
+The user enteres a string of musical notes, this string is processed to extract the required information from it.
 Each note carries three important pieces of info.
 1. Duration
 2. Octave